Cloud and GDPR: Data Protection Act Cloud Storage

 The seven principles which are at the heart of GDPR are aimed at educating enterprises about the right way to process data.
 With public interest in mind, these principles push the envelope on a business’ responsibility to allow the public to have access to their data, make explicitly aware of how it’s being processed and to delete or change data that an individual may not want disclosed.

 Companies need to be concise and clear on the outset about the collection and use of personal data.
 This means everything – ranging from data collected via forms on websites to any miscellaneous information collected and stored, like IP addresses, device tracking information etc. They also are required to spell out the reasons for collecting personal data, ensure that customers have access to the data that has been stored, validate the accuracy of this data and explain how such data is used by decision making algorithms.

 It is now also imperative to seek explicit consent from respective individuals before using their data in any way.
 Automatic consent (pre-filled checkboxes), for example, aren’t allowed any more.
 Consent must be sought using unambiguous language.
 Also, remember that consent can be withdrawn by an individual at any time.

 Separate consent is required for each type of activity you may intend to perform with their data.
 As an example, you will need separate consent for emailing them, calling them, and/or sending postal mail to a mailing address.

 What about data in the cloud?

-With migration to cloud storage becoming a norm lately, GDPR has laws in place to regulate the data on cloud too.
+With the migration to cloud storage becoming a norm lately, GDPR has laws in place to regulate the data on the cloud too.

-“The controller and the processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, including encryption of personal data.”
+“The controller and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including encryption of personal data.”